caiusdebucean/Facial-Keypoints-Detection/README.md

 # Facial-Keypoints-Detection

 A Neural network trained YouTube Faces Dataset on  to detect the facial keypoints from images.
-This is the first project of the [*Udacity Computer Vision Expert Nanodegree*](https://www.udacity.com/course/computer-vision-nanodegree--nd891).
+This is the first project of the [*Udacity Computer Vision Nanodegree*](https://www.udacity.com/course/computer-vision-nanodegree--nd891).

 ### Overview